bucs445fall2025/project-capybaras/sprints/ch8_sprint/sprint.md

 # Sprint Meeting Notes

-**Attended**: Brian Lu, Michelle Lu, Fatime Useini
+**Attended**: Michelle Lu, Fatime Useini, Brian Lu

-**DATE**: Monday, October 27th
+**DATE**: November 3, 2025

 ***

-## Sprint 6 Review
+## Sprint 7 Review

 ### SRS Sections Updated

-User Interface
+Updated requirements section.

 ### User Story

-As a user, I want to save recipes that I like/want to try so I can find it again easier later.
+As a user, I want my liked/saved recipes and folders to be stored in a database so that my data persists between sessions and I can access it anytime.

 ### Sprint Requirements Attempted

-User 'bookmark' (like) non-persistent functionality using local storage.
+- Permanent Storage
+- Connect to Database

 ### Completed Requirements

-User 'bookmark' (like) non-persistent functionality using local storage.
+- Permanent Storage
+- Connect to Database

 ### Incomplete Requirements

-n/a
+N/A

 ### The summary of the entire project

 Creating a recipe website where users can search for, browse, and save recipes in a visually engaging and user-friendly way.
 The platform allows users to browse a grid of recipe ideas, with images and recipe titles.
 Additionally, users can save recipes for easy access later and search/filter for specific recipes.

 ***

-## Sprint 7 Planning
+## Sprint 8 Planning

 ## Requirements Flex